How Is an Adjustable Mortgage Rate (ARM) Calculated?

 How an Adjustable Mortgage Rate Gets Calculated

 There are two important terms that prospective ARM loan borrowers need to understand.
 When combined, these two factors determine how the adjustable mortgage rate gets calculated and applied.
-They are the index and the margin.

 The margin, on the other hand, works sort of like a markup.
 It’s an extra amount added by the lender, on top of the index mentioned above.
 Margins vary from one lender to the next, but they usually remain constant (unchanging) over the life of the loan.